echabert/ESIPAP-RPI/sessions/Session3.md

 ### Step 6: Going further

 You can enrich you program in order to propose several options:
  - the code can check the extension of the file given as argument to know if the format is  binary  (.dat) or ascii (.csv).
-Adapt the code for the 2 cases
+Adapt the code for the 2 cases **PsychrometricCalculator** and **StatisticsCalculator**.
 - the user could specify the values of interest (s)he may to display using predefined key word such as "mean", "median",... for the class StatisticCalculator or "enthalpy" etc for the class PsychrometricCalculator
  - te user could also specify the name of the output file with the option -o